Copyright © Rogue Amoeba Software, Inc. All rights reserved.

-We're well into our second decade of making great software for Mac OS X, and we're delighted to have multiple popular and mature applications.
+We're now into our third decade making great software for MacOS, and we're delighted to have multiple popular and mature applications.
 However, as a small company, we have to dedicate our resources as efficiently as possible.
-Sadly, that sometimes requires us to retire less-popular products.
-This page serves as a small tribute to those apps, gone but not forgotten.
+At times, that has required us to retire less popular products, or to merge products together to create something new.
+This page serves as a small tribute to apps from our past, which are gone but not forgotten.

 If you still have a compatible system, these retired applications remain available for download on our Legacy page.